yswang837/yswang837.github.io/content/docs/example/architect-exam/3.14-专业英语/_index.md

 - 原文

-&emsp;&emsp;The software architecture is a set of software components, subsystems, relationships, interactions, the properties of each of these elements, and the set of guiding principles that together constitute the fundamental properties and constraints of a software system or set of systems.
-Architectural pattern defines a general set of element types and their interactions.
+&emsp;&emsp;The software architecture is a set of software components, subsystems, relationships， interactions, the properties of each of these elements， and the set of guiding principles that together constitute the fundamental properties and constraints of a software system or set of systems. ( 1 ) defines a general set of element types and their interactions.
 The examples include Pipes and Filters, Model-View-Controller, and Reflection.

-&emsp;&emsp;A model in software architecture is a representation used to understand or document one or more aspects of a problem or solution.
+A ( 2 ) in software architecture is a representation used to understand or document one or more aspects of a problem or solution.
 Architecture is usually used in conjunction with many adjunct terms.

-&emsp;&emsp;The business architecture defines the key strategies, organization, goals and related processes of the enterprise.

-&emsp;&emsp;At the enterprise level, the application architecture may be more of a set of guidelines on how the various software architectures should be constructed consistently across the enterprise.

-&emsp;&emsp;The reference architecture, which describes the high-level set of elements involved in application from a particular domain along with their interactions, is often used to focus on subsystem definition rather than application process level definition.
+The ( 3 ) defines the key strategies, organization, goals and related processes of the enterprise.
+At the enterprise level, the ( 4 ) may be more of a set of guidelines on how the various software architectures should be constructed consistently across the enterprise.
+The ( 5 ), which describes the high-level set of elements involved in application from a particular domain along with their Interactions, is often used to focus on subsystem definition rather than application process level definition.

+(1)&emsp;A.Architectural pattern &emsp;B.Architectural description &emsp;C.Architectural view &emsp;D.Architectural viewpoint

+(2)&emsp;A.model &emsp;B.domain &emsp;C.component &emsp;D.subsystem

+(3)&emsp;A.enterprise architecture &emsp;B.technical architecture &emsp;C.infrastructure architecture &emsp;D.business architecture

+(4)&emsp;A.enterprise architecture &emsp;B.data architecture &emsp;C.application architecture &emsp;D.information architecture

+(5)&emsp;A.product-line architecture &emsp;B.reference architecture &emsp;C.technology architecture &emsp;D.infrastructure architecture

 - 翻译